Google to mark all HTTP pages as “not secure”

 If you own a simple business site, HTTPS can prevent intruders from being able to passively “listen in” on any communication between your site and your users.

-As you can see, there are lots of advantages to making the switch to HTTPS (and lots more here) no matter what type of website you have.
+As you can see, there are lots of reasons of complying with the Google HTTPS requirement no matter what type of website you have.

 On top of a small boost in search rankings, increased security and credibility online, you also get a pretty lock symbol that immediately tells visitors your site is safe and secure.